ak-1/sackman/README.md

 While the container is running sackman will record all accessed file paths.
 Finally a copy of the origial image will be created containing only the accessed files.

-You can control the final image name via the DST_IMAGE environment variable.
+You can configure sackman with the following environment variables:

+    DST_IMAGE - The name of the final image.
+    RSYNC_FILES - A path to a file containing additional files to copy.
+    RSYNC_OPTS - Can be set to "-v" to output all copied files.

 ## Installation